Retail investors turn attention to silver as GameStop shares retreat

 JPMorgan analysts said fundamentals did not justify a sustained decoupling of silver from gold.
 Gold prices rose less than 1% on Monday.

-Reporting by Tom Westbrook and Thyagaraju Adinarayan in London and Jeff Lewis in Toronto; Additional reporting by Gavin Maguire in Singapore, Luoyan Liu in Shanghai and Abhinav Ramnarayan, Sujata Rao and Karin Strohecker in London, Lewis Krauskopf in New York; Writing by Nick Zieminski; Editing by Jan Harvey and Matthew Lewis
+Reporting by Tom Westbrook and Thyagaraju Adinarayan in London and Jeff Lewis in Toronto; Additional reporting by Gavin Maguire in Singapore, Luoyan Liu in Shanghai and Abhinav Ramnarayan, Sujata Rao and Karin Strohecker in London, Lewis Krauskopf, Devika Krishna Kumar and Marcelo Teixeira in New York; Writing by Sonya Hepinstall; Editing by Jan Harvey and Matthew Lewis

 Our Standards: The Thomson Reuters Trust Principles.